B A R E L Y B A D W E B S I T E

 Step #4 Add the DD and the MM and SS values as converted to decimal degrees., i.e., add the results from Step #1, Step #2, and Step #3.
 41.515

-Converting from a decimal degree value for north latitude to its equivalent in the DDMMSS format is more complicated than the other way around.
+Converting from a decimal degree value for north latitude to its equivalent in the DDMMSS format is more complicated than the other way around, and it's too bad you should ever need to.
 Below is the formula using the example of 41.515 degrees decimal, and below that is a further explanation of each step.

 Convert 41.515º latitude into DDMMSS format.
 Conversion DDMMSS format